DitpiNikam/FirstRepo/README.md

 # FirstRepo
-I'm a 10 year old programmer from Indiaq
+I'm a 10 year old programmer from India